Jyotikumari6/Word-Composition-Problem/README.md

 2) (Extract in case of zip file)

-3) Then change the directory of Input_01 and Input_02 text file in mpledgetechnoprob.java file and run in any Java IDE or in command prompt using below commands:
+3) Then change the directory of Input_01 and Input_02 text file in impledgetechnoprob.java file and run in any Java IDE or in command prompt using below commands:

     * javac  impledgetechnoprob.java